J&J hammered by report it knew of asbestos in baby powder

 The report Friday by the Reuters news service sent company shares into a tailspin, suffering their worst sell-off in 16 years.

 Reuters is citing documents released as part of a lawsuit by plaintiffs claiming that the product can be linked to ovarian cancer.
-The New Jersey company has battled in court against such claims and on Friday called the Reuters report, "one-sided, false and inflammatory."
+The New Brunswick, New Jersey company has battled in court against such claims and on Friday called the Reuters report, "one-sided, false and inflammatory."

 Shares are down more than 9 percent, the most severe decline since 2002.